 are the charges that appear on your University bill.
-These include tuition, fees, and on-campus room and board.
+These include tuition, fees, and on-campus housing and food are the cost of items such as books, supplies, off-campus housing and food, personal expenses (clothing, laundry, recreation), and transportation needs.